michahu/3d-reconstruction/readme.md

 9. Check to see that everything works by navigating to one of the example directories (e.g. ```/path/to/bundler/examples/kermit```) and calling the bash program: ```bash ../../RunBundler.sh```.
 If everything works, you should see a populated ```bundler.out``` file in the ```kermit/bundle``` folder

 There's also a Python script that is supposed to do the same thing but I haven't played around with it yet.

+@Julian I just found this: http://openendedgroup.com/field/ReconstructionDistribution which might be easier for MacOS.

 Camera PCA for SfM Generated Images